Vietnam.vn - Nền tảng quảng bá Việt Nam

 Appetite increases due to increased ghrelin and conversely leptin - the "satiety hormone" - decreases.

-In addition to their roles in appetite regulation, ghrelin and leptin also influence energy regulation, including the burning of calories and fat and the storage of fat for energy.
+In addition to their roles in appetite regulation, ghrelin and leptin also influence energy regulation, including the burning of calories and fat as well as the storage of fat for energy.

 In addition to these two hormones, the endocrine system also produces and regulates additional hormones that interact with ghrelin and leptin.

 Insulin regulates blood sugar levels and helps reduce ghrelin after eating.
-The hormone cortisol, also known as the stress hormone, stimulates ghrelin to increase appetite.
+The hormone cortisol, also known as the stress hormone, stimulates ghrelin, which increases appetite.

-Additionally, changes in reproductive hormones (estrogen, progesterone, testosterone), especially during puberty, pregnancy, or menopause, can affect ghrelin and leptin regulation.
+Additionally, changes in reproductive hormones (estrogen, progesterone, testosterone), especially during puberty, pregnancy, or menopause, may affect ghrelin and leptin regulation.

 When you feel full, it is beyond your body's needs.